ProvableHQ/leo/docs/rfc/001-initial-strings.md

 String literals are just syntactic sugar for suitable array inline construction expressions.

-_[TODO: Here we probably need to discuss which R1CS gadgets we need to compile the operations on characters and strings.]_
+_[TODO: We need to discuss which SnarkVM gadgets we need to compile the operations on characters and strings.]_

 There are at least two approaches to implementing